 To start off on the right foot, you’ll need to identify the trading range.
-This can be located after a currency has recovered from a support area—ideally at least twice—while it should also have retreated from a resistance area—once again at least twice.
-That being said, it is not a requirement for these highs and lows to be similar in every way, but they should at least be close together.
+This can be located after a currency has recovered from a support area—ideally, at least twice.
+The currency should also have retreated from a resistance area—once again, at least twice.
+It is not a requirement for these highs and lows to be similar in every way, but they should at least be close together.

-Setting Up Your Entry
+Set Up Your Entry

-Having a stop loss in effect can easily help when it comes to ensuring that range-trading is risk-averse.
-Placing a stop loss above a previous high when selling the resistance zone of a range is often advised, while you can freely invert the process when buying support.
+Having a stop loss in effect can help when it comes to ensuring that range trading is risk-averse.
+Placing a stop loss above a previous high when selling the resistance zone of a range is often advised, and you can freely invert the process when buying support.
 Remember, when you’re range trading, your efforts will be most effective when appropriate risk management is in place.

 The information provided herein is for general informational and educational purposes only.
 It is not intended and should not be construed to constitute advice.
 If such information is acted upon by you then this should be solely at your discretion and Valutrades will not be held accountable in any way.